saltict/availproject.github.io/docs/using-avail/use-cases-and-examples/validiums.md

 }

 /**
- * Submitting data availability transaction.
+ * Submitting data to Avail as a transaction.
  *
  * @param availApi api instance
  * @param data payload to send